 Imagine you would like to get several images of your future property, which will be printed on billboards and you decided to save a budget.

-So, you are really happy that you have found a deal and project started.
-Cheap designer sends you sketches, you apply changes, a week passed and you think project Is almost finished.
-Your last words are: “Ok, send me all images in large resolution, I need to print them 6m by 4m for a billboard.
+So, the project has started and you are very happy to have found this “great deal”.
+The cheap designer sends you sketches…you apply changes…a week has passed and you think the project is almost finished.
+Your last words are: “Ok, send me all images in large resolution, as I need to print them 6m by 4m for a billboard.
 I need them tomorrow.”

-And you will get the answer like this: “Sorry, I can’t provide them tomorrow.
-You ordered 5 images, but only one image in required resolution, in order to be printed on the billboard, will be rendered on my single computer one week.
-Will you wait 5 more weeks in order to get all images?"
-Miser pays twice…
+And you will get an answer like this: “Sorry, I can’t provide all of them by tomorrow.
+You ordered 5 images in that required resolution.
+To be printed for the billboard, I can only render one image on my single computer within one week’s time.
+Can you wait 5 more weeks to get all of the images?”

-What could be done to save such situation, read further…
+What could be done to save such a situation?
+Read further…

-You could argue that video has much lower resolution and in this case, rendering would be really fast.
-Indeed, full HD video resolution is 1920x1080px.
+Another example: imagine you need to have a video walkthrough (for your property advertising campaign) …let’s say, 3 minutes long.
+You could argue that a video has much lower resolution and in this case, rendering would be really fast.
+Indeed, full HD video resolution is 1920 x 1080px.

-Ok, let’s imagine that such low-resolution image on a single, not really powerful computer will take time to render for about 1h or let’s say 30 minutes.
+Ok, let’s imagine that such low-resolution image on a single (not really powerful) computer will take time to render, for about 1 hour…or let’s say 30 minutes.

-And now here is a fun part.
-As you know – a video is just a bunch of images showed to a viewer with a speed of 24 images(frames) per second.
-Sometimes, in a video you need to slow down things – which makes the speed up to 30 or even 40 frames per second.
+And now, here’s the fun part.
+As you know, a single video is just a bunch of images shown to a viewer with a speed of 24 images(frames) per second.
+Sometimes, in a video you need to slow things down—which makes the speed up to 30 or even 40 frames per second.

-To prove above calculations, try searching rendering time for Disney cartoons.
-Here is an example of Zootopia cartoon rendering time: to save your time – it took 2075.34 years… no kidding…
+To prove the above calculations, try searching rendering time for Disney cartoons.
+Here is an example of Zootopia cartoon rendering time: just to save your research time, it took 2,075.34 years… no kidding…

 How is that possible?

-All above numbers are given if you have only one single computer.
-Now imagine if you have 1000s of them.
-Distribute rendering across 1000s computers and you will see numbers coming down to earth.
+All of the above numbers are given if you only have one single computer.
+Now, imagine if you have thousands of them.
+Distribute rendering across 1,000+ computers and you will see numbers coming down to Earth.

 But who could own so many computers?
-The answer is simple—dedicated companies decided to specialize only in rendering and nothing more.
-Such companies called - online render farms.
-So, they bought 1000s of computers and share them for everybody who would love to use them, of course not for free.
+The answer is simple—dedicated companies that decided to specialize only in rendering and nothing more.
+Such companies are called online render farms.

 Online render farms will render your image with the help of a massive number of resources.
 This will help expedite the process and scale it down to just hours or days for larger projects.